symfony/symfony-docs/frontend/encore/postcss.rst

         }
     }

 That's it!
-The ``postcss-loader`` will now be used for all CSS, Sass, etc files.
+The ``postcss-loader`` will now be used for all CSS, Sass, etc. files.
 You can also pass options to the `postcss-loader`_ by passing a callback:

 .. code-block:: diff